Konrad869/Konrad869/README.md

 Hello ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) I'm a 25-year-old motivated
 Fullstac developer with a strong interest in modern web technologies.
-I work with HTML, CSS, JavaScript, and Angular Java ,Spring Boot Docker , Postgressql , Maven .
+I work with HTML, CSS, JavaScript, and Angular, Java ,Spring Boot Docker , Postgressql , Maven .
 I value teamwork, a fast learning curve, and the opportunity to solve real-world problems using code.
 I also run my own organization on Github where I create my own open-source projects.